ethras/flow-maestro/commands/qa.md

 - [ ] `qa.md` documents verification and findings
 - [ ] Delta specs validated via CLI
 - [ ] Follow-ups captured (new tasks or future changes)
-- [ ] Project constitution reviewed/updated (new entries added or last-verified stamps refreshed)
+- [ ] Project constitution reviewed/updated via `flowm projects constitution record …` (new entries added or last-verified stamps refreshed)
 - [ ] Timeline updated with QA outcome

 **Next**: Run `flowm specs apply <change-id>` to merge deltas and archive the change.
 If issues persist, return to `/work` and iterate.